QuickStart¶

 RocketCEA also makes use of the matplotlib package for creating plots.

-To install numpy and matplotlib, give the commands:
+To install numpy, matplotlib and scipy, give the commands:

 OR perhaps...